wlaur/encomp/README.md

 It can also be used to restrict function and class attribute types.
 Each *dimensionality* (for example *pressure*, *length*, *time*) is represented by a subclass of ``Quantity``.

-To restrict the dimensionalities of a function's parameters and return value, use type annotations.
+Use type annotations to restrict the dimensionalities of a function's parameters and return value.
-This is more concise than writing explicit checks inside the function itself.
 The ``typeguard.typechecked`` decorator is automatically applied to all functions and methods inside the main ``encomp`` library.
-To use it on custom functions, apply the decorator explicitly.
+To use it on your own functions, apply the decorator explicitly.

 ```python